YOUTHBUILD

 Program Eligibility

-An individual may participate in the BI-CAP YouthBuild program if the individual:
+An individual may be chosen to participate in the BI-CAP YouthBuild program if the individual:

-3. a member of a low-income family, or a youth in foster care (including youth aging out of foster care), or an offender, or a youth who is an individual with a disability, or a child of an incarcerated parent, or a homeless youth, or a migrant youth; and
+- a member of a low-income family, or a youth in foster care (including youth aging out of foster care), or an offender, or a youth who is an individual with a disability, or a child of an incarcerated parent, or a homeless youth, or a migrant youth.

 History